German lockdown loopholes criticized as deaths hit new high

 Officials are considering tougher restrictions to curb the continued rise in infections.

-Wieler pointed to the sharp spike in infections seen in Ireland in recent days as an example of how quickly the outbreak can escalate again if rules are relaxed, especially given the new seemingly more contagious variant of the virus circulating there and in neighboring Britain.
+Wieler pointed to the sharp spike in infections recently seen in Ireland as an example of how quickly the outbreak can escalate again if rules are relaxed, especially given the new seemingly more contagious variant of the virus circulating there and in neighboring Britain.

 All infections with the variants so far confirmed in Germany involved people who had traveled outside the country, said Wieler.